davestewart/davestewart-content/content/archive/work/html/g4s/index.md

 ---
+date: 2014-08-01
+shortTitle: 'G4S "How it Works"'
 description: Cross-device HTML5 story-style animation
-shortTitle: 'G4S "How it Works"'
-date: 2014-08-01
+summary: |
+  A cross-device HTML5 animated explainer for G4S, using a story-style scrolling format to walk through how their services work across multiple animated scenes.
+tech: HTML5, JavaScript, CSS3
 tags:
   - frontend
   - javascript